uvaaland/cig_llnl_workshop/index.md

     * Learn how to change the resolution of a simulation.
     * Get an idea of how to submit the mesh and solver job on the cluster.

 ### Part III: Additional Topics:

+* **Description:** In part three, we will look at how to visualize the simulation output using Paraview.
+We will also expand our toolbox by looking at how we can use SPECFEM3D_GLOBE to run adjoint simulations.

+* **Learning goals:**
+    * Get an idea of how to visualize the simulation output.
+    * Get an idea of how to run adjoint simulations using SPECFEM3D_GLOBE.

 [Next section](/intro_specfem.md)